minhduc29/E-Teams/README.md

 - You can now delete the topic and its entries.
 ---
+#### Playground
+- This is where you have fun after stressful hours of studying.

+- Click on a card and have fun.

+- Maybe you will find some interesting facts about yourself or just an interesting game.
+---
 #### Update
 - This is where we show our update, new features with date and time.